tornike23/sql_bank_warehouse/README.md

 - **No city/state imputation** - city and state are independently randomized in this dataset, so no real relationship exists to fill one from the other.
 Cleaned for formatting only.
 - **Orphaned foreign keys surfaced, not hidden** - transactions referencing accounts that don't exist show up as `NULL`s via `LEFT JOIN`, rather than being silently dropped by an `INNER JOIN`.

-## 5. Recommendations

-- Build the analysis project on top of this warehouse (customer segmentation, transaction patterns, loan approval rates, branch performance).
-- Add a `has_orphaned_account` flag to `fact_transactions` to make the data-quality gap explicit rather than inferred from nulls.
-- Consider surrogate keys on dimensions if this were extended to track historical changes (SCD).

-## Tech
-PostgreSQL - CTEs, window functions, regex-based cleaning, `CASE` logic.